Hurricane Floyd: Mid-Atlantic

-In Pennsylvania, Floyd killed 13 people, largely due to drownings, fallen trees, or heart attacks, and another 40 people were severely injured.
-The hurricane left about $60 million in damage, mostly related to its heavy rainfall, which peaked at 12.13 in in Marcus Hook.
+In Pennsylvania, Floyd killed 13 people, largely due to drownings, fallen trees, or heart attacks from physical strain.
+Another 40 people were severely injured.
+The hurricane left about $60 million in damage.
+Floyd produced moderate to heavy rainfall across the eastern half of the state, concentrated in extreme southeastern areas.
+Along the axis of the most severe downpours, rain exceeded 100-year levels.
+Rainfall peaked at 12.13 in in Marcus Hook.
 The highest wind gust was 58 mph occurred at the Commodore Barry Bridge.
-The two hardest-hit counties were Delaware and Bucks, where more than 10,000 homes were flooded, including 200 that were damaged to the point of being uninhabitable.
+In Delaware and Bucks County, 7,000 people evacuated from their homes.
+More than 10,000 homes were flooded, including 200 that were damaged to the point of being uninhabitable.
 More than 4,000 people statewide lost their homes due to the storm.
+The flooding forced the closure of hundreds of roads and bridges throughout the area, and total monetary damage to infrastructure was estimated at $20 million.
+Runoff inundated sewage treatments plants, causing raw sewage to empty into rivers.
 Many creeks swelled to record levels, in some cases over double their estimated flood stage, which left motorists in need of rescue, including a bus with 11 students in Buckingham Township.
 Statewide, Floyd left over 500,000 homes and businesses without power.